-The research focus of the Trimmel Group is devoted to the synthesis of new materials - functional polymers via ring opening metathesis polymerisation (ROMP) and new absorber materials for solar cells with special emphasis to inorganic-organic hybrid solar cells, kesterite solar cells and perowskite solar cells.
+The research focus of the Trimmel Group is devoted to the synthesis of new materials - functional polymers and new absorber materials for solar cells with special emphasis to organic solar cells, inorganic-organic hybrid solar cells, and perowskite solar cells.

 perovskite solar cells: Organo-lead halide perovskite solar cells are currently fascinating the PV community.
 Current research is focussing on solution based perovskite suitable for roll-to-roll processing, and on lead-free alternative perovskites.

-metal sulfide nanocrystals and thin films: based on ideas from the synthesis of hybrid solar cells, research is additionally focussing on the preparation of pure metal sulifides, either in the form of nanocrystals or in thin films.
-Examples are ZnS, CuInS2 and Cu2ZnSnS4 (kesterite).
-Some of these materials were also investigated as absorber material in solar cells.
+metal sulfide nanocrystals and porous thin films: Based on ideas from the synthesis of hybrid solar cells, current research is focussing on the preparation of porous metal sulifide thin films.
+Examples are ZnS, CuInS2 and AgBiS2.
+Some of these materials were also investigated as catalyst for photocatalytic hydrogen production

-Investigation of rubber-metal adhesion: The adhesion of rubber to brass coated steel wire - the main reinforcing material in many rubber products (tyres, hydraulic hoses, handrails) is of utmost importance for their performance.
+elastomer technology: investigation of rubber-metal adhesion and elastomer thermoplast blends: The adhesion of rubber to brass coated steel wire - the main reinforcing material in many rubber products (tyres, hydraulic hoses, handrails) is of utmost importance for their performance.
 Research is focussing on establishing new analytical tools for the analysis of the metal-rubber interface as well as on the optimisation of the adhesion.
 Additionally, research is devoted to the investigation of the preparation of elastomer-thermoplast blends and their mechanical properties

 In 2001 he worked as a post-doctoral researcher at the University Pierre et Marie Curie, Paris VI, France (research group Florence Babonneau) on sol-gel routes to SiOC-ceramics.
 After a second post-doctoral research stay at the University of Padova, Italy (research group: Lidia Armelao) for 5 months, he joined the Institute for Chemistry and Technology of Organic Materials (since 2009 ICTM, Institute for Chemistry and Technology of Materials) of the Graz University of Technology in August 2002.